breezy-weather/breezy-weather/INSTALL.md

    - Free-net flavor from Breezy Weather repo: `https://breezy-weather.github.io/fdroid-repo/fdroid-version/fdroid/repo`
    - Free-net flavor from default F-Droid repo: should already be enabled by default on your F-Droid client

-2) After adding the app, go to the app details and make sure to select which repo you want to get updates from to avoid cross-updates between flavors and repos.
+2) After adding the repository, go to the app details and make sure to select which repo you want to get updates from to avoid cross-updates between flavors and repos.
 This is how you do it:
 ![F-Droid preferred repo feature](docs/fdroid_client_config.png)